Dr Julie Doughty

 Julie Doughty graduated in law at the University of Bristol, and subsequently qualified as a solicitor, working in private practice for more than ten years.
 She has also worked for Shelter, co-ordinating an advocacy project.
 In 1993 she joined local government as the manager of the South-east Wales Guardian ad litem Panel, and transferred to CAFCASS (Children & Family Court Advisory & Support Service) as a team manager in 2001.
 She joined the Law School in 2003 as a research assistant with a project disseminating Joseph Rowntree Foundation research on the effects of divorce, separation and family change.

 She has since worked as a researcher on a number of empirical research studies on care proceedings; expert witnesses; and children's views on media access to courts.
 Her PhD topic was the functions of family courts.

-Julie currently teaches on the LLB Media Law, Trusts and Family Law modules and LLM module, The Child and the State: Law and Policy.
+Julie currently teaches on the LLB Media Law, Trusts and Family Law modules and the LLM Social Care Law programme.